koleaby4/next_movie/README.md

 When system tests were implemented, it was decided to remove unit tests for the following reasons:
 * I did not have to maintain two databases (local and Heroku-hosted) just to keep the tests working
 * to save time for fixing broken unit-tests after changing implementation details of the functions which did not affect visible-to-users functionality of the website (system tests are more robust when it comes to refactoring)
-* website's functionality proved to be working and any substantial regression would be captured by system tests, so duplicating test coverage would not provide a higher level of confidence in our code.
+* website's functionality proved to be working and any substantial regression would be captured by system tests.
+Duplicating test coverage would not provide a higher level of confidence in our code.

 The only area not covered by the tests at that point was Stripe payment.<br>
 Automated verification of payment scenarios with 3rd party service in this case is complex for the following reasons: